adr.zone

 1. Draft, then human-edit.
 Use the generator or your template, paste a rough draft from a model if useful, and tighten for your team’s voice and scope before merge.

-2. One ADR per real decision — the same “small and durable” rule as without LLMs; avoid mega-documents that no one rereads.
+2. One ADR per real decision.
+The same “small and durable” rule as without LLMs: avoid mega-documents that no one rereads.

 3. Link out.
 Reference issues, SLOs, and security notes by URL or ID.
 Models can help draft those cross-links; humans should confirm.

 4. Regenerate later.
-If you adopt a new format, older ADRs do not have to be rewritten for AI—only when the decision is still relevant to restate in a clearer shape.
+If you adopt a new format, older ADRs do not have to be rewritten for AI, only when the decision is still relevant to restate in a clearer shape.

 Related on this site